Muskegon Area Promise

 ENROLL at either Muskegon Community College or Baker College of Muskegon.

 No scholarship application is needed for the Promise award.
-Rather, students will be notified with a letter of eligibility and asked to accept the award in writing each spring.
-Annual acceptance is required for all students (new and returning) by July 1 of any given year.
+Graduates will be notified with a letter of eligibility.

 Students must successfully complete their coursework to maintain eligibility.
 Each college’s Satisfactory Academic Progress policies apply.

-In days past, the West Michigan job market offered a good living without college or even a full high school education.
-Today we live in a globally-oriented, knowledge-driven world where 53% of Job postings require a certificate, an associate degree or a bachelor’s degree.*
+In the past, the West Michigan job market offered a good living without college or even a full high school education.
+Today we live in a globally-oriented, knowledge-driven world where the majority of job postings require a certificate, an associate degree or a bachelor’s degree.*

 By 2025, this number is projected to rise to 64%.**